mokyiichek/AITradeGame/README.md

 ## Usage

 Start the server by running AITradeGame.exe or python app.py.
 Add AI model configuration through the web interface at http://localhost:5000.
 The system automatically begins trading simulation based on your configuration.
+Trading fees are charged for each open and close position according to the set rate, ensuring AI strategies operate under realistic cost conditions.

 ## Privacy and Security